 Add a step before “Step 3 of 9 – Input Call Sheet Header Information”, if multiple Job Type in program.
 Display Job Types in a radio button list.
 Choose one Job Type to create Call Sheet.
 Only copy over the pricing information under selected Job Type.

+8. Add “Program ID” field in template, type is string, length < 20 characters.
+This may be generated on demand by Client Solutions while creating new program.
+Before the generation method is created, manual process to request this number must be in place. - Jason

+9. Update Print Service Ticket From Local, Print Field Estimate Service Ticket and Print Approved Service Ticket – Viktor

+10. Update BizTalk integration to move only valid chargeable items to invoice. – Viktor411.
+Validation for Importing excel

+Include: ProgramID